Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide destructiveHint=true and idempotentHint=true.
-The description adds that it returns the upstream API response on success, but does not detail failure modes, side effects, or what happens with invalid symbols.
-Minimal behavioral context beyond annotations.
+Annotations indicate destructiveHint=true and idempotentHint=true.
+The description confirms it returns an upstream API response on success but does not elaborate on side effects, error cases, or the permanence of the reordering.
+It adds some context beyond annotations but lacks detail.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.